 This all-encompassing tour is designed for travelers who love culture, history, food and seeing natural landscapes!
+It is our most popular tour for a reason.

-The dates and prices shown are only for the duration of the tour itself.
 We would recommend that visitors arrange to arrive in Albania the day before the tour – we will collect you at the airport and can assist you in making arrangements at a suitable hotel for that night.
 The tour arrangements on the final day are designed to get you back to Tirana in time to catch a late flight home.
 If you prefer, we can arrange for you to spend an extra night in Tirana and we will take you to the airport the next day.
 We can also arrange for you to stay longer should you wish to have more time to explore.

 Being that there are two portions of the tour (the north and the south) you can definitely opt for only one part according to your timing and interests, but of course, we recommend taking the whole tour of Albania!
+Here is the itinerary and do contact us if you have any questions!

 Northern Albania – Geg Itinerary